Last Updated on

 That will bring up 5 different publishing options:

 The demo page option lets you publish the page on a subdomain that Instapage owns, but in most real-world cases you’ll want your own domain.

-If you’ve installed the Instapage plugin on a WordPress site, you can push and publish the page here.
+If you’ve installed the Instapage plugin (landing page plugin) on a WordPress site, you can push and publish the page here.

 Both of the tools are pretty similar when it comes to their editors, but there are a few small differences that I’ll point out.